 Java -- Many math manipulatives are written in Java and this plug-in will allow you to interact with the manipulatives.

-Print Friendly is a free online tool that "cleans and formats web pages for perfect print experience.
-PrintFriendly removes Ads, Navigation and web page junk, so you can save paper and ink when you print" (About section).
+Print Friendly is an online tool that cleans and formats web pages for perfect print experience.
+PrintFriendly removes Ads, Navigation and web page junk, so you can save paper and ink when you print.
 Just enter the URL of the page you want to print.
-You can also email the printout, or save to a pdf file.
+You can then print the page, email the printout, or save to a pdf file.
 You can also add Print Friendly to your browser or add a button to your own web page.

 If you do not wish to take up valuable storage space on your hard drive, consider saving some of your digital creations and other files online.
 Teachers might find this of value, for example, to store files that can be accessed from any computer.
 Services include: